wp-plugins/easy-code-placement/readme.txt

 2. Add new Code
 3. Edit existing Code
 4. Widget with Shortcode
+5. Settings
+6. System Informations

 == Changelog ==

+= 3.0 =
+* 30.09.2015
+* Added an Information Page
+* Added an Options Page
+* Removed the p-Tag if the alignment is set to none - Thanks @ Steven
+* Compatibility check for WordPress Version 4.3.1
+* Updated the existing Screenshots and added two
+* Updated the German translation

 = 2.7 =
 * 21.08.2015